 2. Use a Representative

-Because the Digital Nomad Visa is still new (it was introduced in January 2023), we recommend that you use an experienced representative to apply on your behalf.
+Since the Digital Nomad Visa is still new and the requirements change often (it launched in January 2023), we suggest working with an experienced representative to handle your application.

 By hiring a representative, you can bypass the need for a NIE or digital certificate.
 A skilled representative will guide you in presenting your application effectively, thereby enhancing your chances of success.